Skip to Content

 Bald Eagle up in the sky

-The Bald Eagle (Haliaeetus leucocephalus), the United States‘ national bird, is an eminent raptor indigenous to North America.
-They present a distinctive and majestic appearance with a powerful body, a wingspan reaching up to 7.7 feet, and a contrasting white head and tail against a chocolate-brown body and wings.
+The Bald Eagle (Haliaeetus leucocephalus), the United States national bird, is an eminent raptor indigenous to North America.
+It presents a distinctive and majestic appearance with a powerful body, a wingspan reaching up to 7.7 feet, and a contrasting white head and tail against a chocolate-brown body and wings.
 Occupying habitats near large bodies of open water, Bald Eagles subsist mainly on fish, which they deftly snatch from the water with their sharp talons.

 Mature after about four to five years, these eagles form monogamous pairs and construct some of the largest nest structures among birds, often reusing and adding to them each year.
 The preservation efforts in the US, following a decline due to pesticides and hunting, have been successful, leading to their current conservation status of least concern, symbolizing a triumph for wildlife conservation.